datapIan/iw3cine/README.md

 ## Issues
+* ***Actors*** - Currently there is no support for actors and I don't think there ever will be.

-* **BotModel** - Currently, the bot model command will change a bots model, but after the bot dies, it'll crash the game.
+* ***BotModel*** - Currently, the bot model command will change a bots model, but after the bot dies, it'll crash the game.
 Better to know what class you want the bot to use when spawning it in.

 ## Credits